-- A. The County will retain an amount equal to 10% of the City's CDBG entitlement plus program income each year for administration and fund management.
-The remaining 10% of the City's CDBG entitlement plus program income available for planning and administration will be allocated by the City and may be used to plan and administer the City's CDBG projects in accordance with this agreement. - B. The County will retain an amount equal to 2% of the City's CDBG entitlement plus program income each year for eligible project management related costs for the implementation of capital projects funded by the City.
-This amount may not be adequate to cover a subsequent capital project after recapture of funds from a previous project, and will be negotiated between the City and the County, based on the circumstances.

-- C. Five percent of the funds available from the City's CDBG entitlement plus program income shall be retained for the Housing Stability Program, a public service activity in support of homeless prevention and in support of the affordable housing requirements under the implementation of the State Growth Management Act (RCW Chapter 36.70A).
-The remaining 10% from the City's entitlement plus program income available for public services will be allocated by the City in accordance with this agreement. - D. Twenty-five percent of the funds available from the City's CDBG entitlement plus program income shall be retained for the Consortium-wide Housing Repair program.
+- B. The County will retain an amount equal to two (2) percent of the City's CDBG entitlement plus two (2) percent of program income each year for eligible project management related costs for the implementation of capital projects funded by the City.
+This amount may not be adequate to cover a subsequent capital project after recapture of funds from a previous project, and will be negotiated between the City and the County, based on the circumstances. - C. The Human Services Set-aside shall be the maximum allowable by HUD for human services [currently fifteen (15) percent of the funds available from the City's CDBG entitlement plus fifteen (15) percent of program income].
+Five (5) percent of the Human Services Set-aside shall be retained for Consortium-wide public services addressing homelessness, as determined by the CDBG Consortium partners and stakeholders pursuant to the current Consortium Consolidated Plan.
+The remaining ten (10) percent will be available for public services as allocated by the City in accordance with this Agreement. - D. Twenty (20) percent of the funds available from the City's CDBG entitlement plus twenty (20) percent of program income shall be retained for the Consortium-wide Housing Repair program.
 The JRC may periodically review and recommend increases or decreases to this percentage if, in its judgment, there has been a substantial change in the Consortium's overall funding or in the need for housing repair that justifies an increase or decrease.
-The remaining capital funds will be allocated by the City in accordance with this agreement. - E. The balance of the City's entitlement, plus program income, along with any recaptured funds from city-funded projects, may be allocated to projects selected by the City, provided they are consistent with the provisions of Section IV below.
+The remaining capital funds will be allocated by the City in accordance with this Agreement. - E. The balance of the City's entitlement and any remaining program income and recaptured funds from city-funded projects, may be allocated to projects selected by the City, provided they are consistent with the provisions of Section IV below. - F. The CDBG Consortium Partners may propose King County Consortium CDBG, ESG and HOME Guidelines, for approval by the JRC, to guide the Consortium regarding details of program implementation, including, but not limited to, funding guidelines, frequency of application processes,